LPDI-EPFL/masif/README.md

 1. Download the PDB.
 2. Protonate the PDB, extract the desired chains, triangulate the surface (using MSMS), and compute chemical features.
-3. Translate the surface to a matlab file and compute the shape index on each vertex.
-4. Compute the angular and radial geodesic coordinates for each patch.
-5. Extract all patches, with features and coordinates, for each protein.
+3. Extract all patches, with features and coordinates, for each protein.

+MaSIF's main speed bottleneck lie in these three steps.
+The main performance bottlenecks are computing the angular coordinates using MDS, computing the Poisson-Boltzmann electrostatics and regularizing the mesh after computing the MSMS surface.

 Each application data directory (under masif/data/masif\*) contains a script to precompute the data.